dwyl/meteor-search/README.md

 #### Start Meteor with the "Real" MongoDB

+Because we are using "real" Mongo we need to specifiy it when starting meteor.
+(This only applies while you are developing in production you would set an ENV

+)
 ```
 MONGO_URL="mongodb://localhost:27017/meteor" meteor
 ```

 If the app starts up ok, its ***game on***! <br />
 (otherwise *submit a bug* to this repo and I will wil try to assist you!)

 ### Step 2 - Get (Test) Content